polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 All the actions in the steps described by this paragraph are executed by on-chain code.

-The tickets are received via a dedicated unsigned extrinsic call.
+The tickets are received via a dedicated extrinsic call.

 Generic validation rules:
 - Tickets submissions must occur within the first half of the epoch.
   (TODO: I expect this is to give time to the chain finality consensus to finalize the on-chain tickets before next epoch starts)
-- The transaction must be submitted by one of the current session validators.
+- For unsigned extrinsics, it must be submitted by one of the current session validators.

 Ticket specific validation rules:
-- Ring signature is verified using the on-chain `RingVerifier`.
+- Ring signature is verified using the on-chain `BandersnatchRingVerifierKey`.
-- Ticket identifier is computed from the (verified) `VrfOutput` contained in the ring signature and its value is checked to be less than the ticket-threshold.
+- Ticket identifier is locally computed from the `VrfOutput` contained in the `RingVrfSignature` and its value is checked to be less than the ticket-threshold.

 Valid tickets bodies are persisted on-chain.

 ### 6.4.
 Ticket-Slot assignment

-Before the beginning of the next epoch, i.e. the epoch in which the tickets are supposed to be claimed, the on-chain list of tickets must be associated with the next epoch's slots.
+Before the beginning of the next epoch, the on-chain list of tickets must be associated with the next epoch's slots.

-The assignment process can happen any time in the second half of the submission epoch, before the beginning of the next epoch.
+The assignment process happens in the second half of the submission epoch.

-There must be at most one ticket per slot.
+In the end, there must be at most one ticket per slot.

 - Initially, the complete list of tickets is sorted based on their ticket-id, with smaller values coming first.
 - In cases where there are more tickets than available slots, the list is pruned by removing the larger value.
-- Tickets are then assigned to the slots using an outside-in assignment strategy.
+- Tickets are then assigned to the slots using an *outside-in* assignment strategy.

-**Outside-In Assignment**
+#### 6.4.1.
+Outside-In Assignment

 Given an ordered sequence of tickets `[t0, t1, t2, ..., tk]` to be assigned to `n` slots, where `n ≥ k`, the tickets are allocated according to the following